 New Electronic Application Forms

-In addition, TPS has developed more fully functional, electronic fillable and savable PDF forms to go with the revised application.
-We heard your feedback about the limited functionality of the 2011 forms and have invested in a fully functional version for program users.
+In addition, TPS developed a more fully functional, electronic fillable and savable PDF forms to go with the revised application.
 The narrative text boxes on the Part 1 and Part 2 forms are no longer limited; they will expand to accommodate all text.
-The forms – Part 1, Part 2, Part 3, Amendment/Advisory Determination – are attached for your use and are also available on the TPS website at www.nps.gov/tps/tax-incentives/application.htm.
+The forms and instructions for Part 1, Part 2, Part 3, and Amendment/Advisory Determination – are available on the TPS website at http://www.nps.gov/tps/tax-incentives/application.htmPayment of Review Fees

-All Part 2 and Part 3 applications will be billed by TPS and payment will be made through Pay.gov, the US Department of the Treasury’s electronic payment system that was “soft-launched” a few months ago.
+All Part 2 and Part 3 applications will be billed by TPS and payment will be made through Pay.gov, the US Department of the Treasury’s electronic payment system.
 Upon receipt of a Part 2 or Part 3 application, TPS will generate an invoice.
 Where email addresses are provided, the invoice will be sent electronically.
 Invoices for applications without email addresses will be mailed via the United States Postal Service.
-These are the only delivery systems we will use; we will not fax invoices.
 Applicants will pay the fee through Pay.gov, by credit card or ACH bank payment.
 Please note that the email addresses will be used only for billing; all certification decisions will still be delivered in hard copy via USPS.

 What have the Federal Historic Tax Incentives done for California?

-The 129 tax projects in these years have been located in 21 counties, with the top county double-digit totals being: Los Angeles (42), Marin (21), San Diego (19), and San Francisco (16).
-Additional counties include Alameda with 4 projects; Butte, Contra Costa, Napa, and Sacramento with 3 projects each; Merced, San Luis Obispo, and Yolo Counties with 2 projects each; and Fresno, Humboldt, San Joaquin, Santa Clara, Santa Cruz, Siskiyou, Solano, Sonoma and Stanislaus Counties with 1 project each.
+The 131 tax projects in these years have been located in 21 counties, with the top county double-digit totals being: Los Angeles (42), Marin (21), San Diego (20), and San Francisco (16).
+Additional counties include Alameda with 6 projects; Contra Costa Solano Counties with 3 projects, Butte, Napa, Merced, Sacramento, San Luis Obispo and Yolo with 2 projects each; Merced, San Luis Obispo, and Yolo Counties with 2 projects each; and Humboldt, San Benito, San Joaquin, Santa Clara, Santa Cruz, Siskiyou, Sonoma and Stanislaus Counties with 1 project each.

 The top California projects over $40,000,000 during the past 10 years: